nss-nightclass-projects/Night-Class-Resources/book-2-patterns-and-tools/chapters/webpack-configure.md

 This task uses the `file-loader` package to look for any font files (files that end in woff, woff2, eot, ttf, or otf) and copies them over to the `build` folder.

 ### Plugins
 The plugins section is where we configure third party plugins.
-In our case we are configuring the two packages we are requiring into this file.
+In our case we are configuring the three packages we are requiring into this file.

 For the `html-webpack-plugin` package we need to give it the location of our `index.html` file and tell it what we want that file to be called when webpack builds this project (also `index.html`).

 For the `mini-css-extract-plugin` package we need to tell it what to name the output files.
 In this case we are use variable substitution `[name].css`.
 This tells the plugin to name the file the same thing in the output it was named in the input.
 So a file we write called `main.scss` will be converted from scss to css and then written as `main.css` in the `build` folder.

+For the last plugin we are using `webpack`.
+We would like to include `jquery` into our default build.
+This way we can use jquery selectors and functions ANYWHERE without having to inport jqueyr into every file.
+Using `webpack.ProvidePlugin` allows us to directly import jquery into our main project so `$` is available everywhere.

 ### Output
 The output section tells webpack where to put code that it processes and what to call it.
 In our configuration we tell webpack to make a folder called `build` at the root of our project and to call the minified javascript file `bundle.js`;